 If you think $4,000 is a lot of money to be taking onto the plane, consider this Turkish businessman who reported $260,000 worth of cash and jewellery was stolen from his carry-on bag in the overhead compartment.

-Five times your carry-on luggage is at risk
+Five ways your carry-on luggage is at risk

 A lot of travellers pride themselves on their ability to sleep on the plane.
 While this ability can come in handy on those long-haul flights, sleeping passengers are prime targets for opportunistic thieves.